knocklabs/docs/pages/getting-started/how-knock-works.md

 - Falling back to different notification channels if the user has not yet seen the notification
 - Time based delays (seconds, minutes, hours, days)
-- Batching together notifications on the same content into single updates
+- Batching together notifications on the same content into single updates (coming soon)

 ## User notification feeds